roscoestar/roscoestar.github.io/_posts/2019-09-26-pterosaur-overview.markdown

 Pterosaurs (meaning “wing reptile”) aren’t dinosaurs, but they’re the next closest thing--Pterosauria is the **sister clade** to Dinosauromorpha.
 They’re the first group of vertebrates to unlock the achievement “Powered Flight” (insects did it first).
 They’re exceedingly specialized for flight, with delicate skeletons that don’t fossilize easily, so we don’t know much about how they transitioned into the air.
 As far as we’ve found, they suddenly appear in the fossil record of the Late Triassic, fully-formed and ready to fly.
 (This is coincidentally similar to their reproductive strategy, in which baby pterosaurs, called flaplings, are able to fly very shortly after birth.)

 There are a few theories about how they developed flight--ground-up, arboreal leaping, and arboreal parachuting--but none of them really stick out as particularly better than the others.
-One animal often cited as a pterosaur ancestor is *Scleromochlus*, a tiny kangaroo-like archosaur that lived in the early Late Triassic (237-ish MYA) and probably hopped adorably through the desert.
-Below is an image showing the speculative transitional forms between *Scleromochlus* and *Preondactylus*, an early pterosaur that lived in the middle Late Triassic (228-ish MYA):
+One animal often cited as a pterosaur ancestor is *Scleromochlus*, a tiny kangaroo-like archosaur that lived in the early Late Triassic (237-ish million years ago) and probably hopped adorably through the desert.
+Below is an image showing the speculative transitional forms between *Scleromochlus* and *Preondactylus*, an early pterosaur that lived in the middle Late Triassic (228-ish million years ago):

 ![pterosaur-1](/assets/images/posts/pterosaur-1.jpg)